 [How is the RU currently working to support researchers to sustain their active career paths, to promote career development and to stimulate mobility (researchers in all career stages)?
 What support does the RU offer for international collaboration that might boost career development?
 How are equal opportunities ensured for all researchers of the RU?
 Suggestions for improvement?

-The RU actively promote mobility of their staff members including early stage researchers.
+The RU actively promotes mobility of their staff members including early stage researchers.
 Participation at national and international workshops, courses and scientific meetings is encouraged, both for learning and for building a network of colleagues.
 Research visits to foreign research institutes are also recommended.
 The aim is to provide the early stage researchers wide scientific education and skills needed for independent research.
 In staff recruitment it is generally required that Demonstrated international collaboration and activeness of the applicant in the international scientific community.
 University of Oulu Graduate School offers PhD students possibility to apply for travel grants for national and international conferences, courses, workshops and research visits as well as trips for data collection.
 More advanced researchers are encouraged to add funding for their mobility in their funding applications and also apply specifically Erasmus Teaching Staff Mobility and Horizon 2020 - Marie Skłodowska-Curie Actions (MSCA) funding to promote their international mobility.

 2.2.4.
 Doctoral education (max.
 0.5 page)